andychase/snapcoin/about-me-contact.md

 About
 =====

-Snapcoin.net is a service originally created and currently operated by [Andy Chase](https://andychase.me).
+Snapcoin.net is a service originally created by [Andy Chase](https://andychase.me).

 Logo by [Jason Beaton](https://dribbble.com/parkerrr).